 Breckenridge, CO 80424

-All meetings are open to the public, and citizens may offer comments on any issue or topic at the regular meetings during Citizen Comments (which are limited to 3 minutes per person).
+All meetings are open to the public, and citizens may offer comments on any issue or topic at the regular meetings during Citizen Comments (limited to 3 minutes per person).
 Disclaimer: The Board may allow additional time at their discretion.